 - The Panaphil and Uphill Foundations: Frances Velay Women's Summer Research Fellowship Program (2016)

-Swarthmore received an inaugural grant from the Panaphil and Uphill Foundations to support the Frances Velay Women’s Science Research Fellowship Program.
-This funding provides Swarthmore with ten summer fellowships annually for three years (2016–18).
-Foundation support will encourage and support women’s leadership in the sciences by offering women undergraduates the opportunity to develop and direct summer research projects that will prepare them for graduate study and professional careers in science fields.
+The Panaphil and Uphill Foundations support the Frances Velay Women’s Science Research Fellowship Program.
+In 2016, this funding provided Swarthmore with ten summer fellowships and has since grown to support 15 fellowships annually.
+Foundation support encourages and supports women’s leadership in the sciences by offering women undergraduates the opportunity to develop and direct summer research projects that will prepare them for graduate study and professional careers in science fields.
 This program was created to honor the memory of longtime Philadelphia resident Frances A. Velay (1914–2007) who earned an M.S. in Chemistry from NYU in 1947.

 - Henry Luce Foundation Luce Initiative on Asian Studies and the Environment (LIASE): A Collaborative Approach to Enhancing the Study of Asia and the Environment throughout the Tri-College Curriculum (2015)